$50 Off Any Repair

 From a DIY perspective, if anything goes seriously wrong with the evaporator coil, you likely will not be able to fix it yourself.

 You should also see a disconnect box close by the outside AC unit.
-Since you absolutely must cut the power to the AC before you work on it, it’s a good idea to figure out the location of the disconnect box.
+Since you must cut the power to the AC before you work on it, it’s a good idea to locate the disconnect box.

 Now that you know what’s inside the box, we’ll look at the most common AC repairs DIYers tackle.